 Luang Prabang, Laos

-In Luang Prabang, we stroll among 15th century shrines, boat up the Mekong River to the Buddhist caves at Pak Ou, and visit Hmong and Khamu hilltribe villages.
+Luang Prabang was Laos’ ancient royal capital and is now a spectacular World Heritage Site set along the Mekong River.
+We stroll among 15th century pagodas, boat to the sacred Buddhist caves at Pak Ou, and visit Hmong and Khamu hilltribe villages and markets.

 Saigon / Temples of Angkor, Cambodia

-After experiencing bustling Saigon, we head to the temples of Angkor.
+After a day to see the sights in Saigon, we head to the sublime temples of Angkor.
 Covered with intricate bas-reliefs and scattered across a tropical landscape, they are a lasting monument to the glory of a bygone Khmer civilization.
 Amid some of the world’s architectural masterpieces, we explore majestic jungle-draped temples and structures with detailed carvings and colossal sculptured Buddha images.
 Depart on Day 16.